chirs241097/lightsd/README.md

 without using a full desktop environment (or `systemd`).
 It even works in a tty!

-This service watches the reading from the ambient light sensor and control the backlight of the screen and keyboard.
-It also creates a fifo so that you can adjust relative brightness of the lcd.
+This daemon watches the reading from the ambient light sensor and controls the backlight of the screen and keyboard.
+It also creates a fifo so that you can adjust relative brightness of the screen.

 It only supports sensors using the industrial I/O bus.
-It has a generic class for working with most types of iio devices though.
+It has a generic class for working with many types of iio devices though.

 The project also demostrates how damn stupid a C++ program could look like (not yet to its maximum extent).